james-priest/code-exercises/javascript_exercises/javascript-csharp/53-object-oriented-programming.md

 ## 53. JavaScript and object oriented programming

 **JavaScript is object oriented programming language.
-The following are the 4 pillars of any object oriented programming language.** We will discuss examples of these in a later video session.
+The following are the 4 pillars of any object oriented programming language.** We will discuss examples of these in a later lesson.

 1. Inheritance
 1. Encapsulation
 1. Abstraction
 1. Polymorphism

-In this video let's focus on **creating objects in JavaScript**.
+In this lesson let's focus on **creating objects in JavaScript**.
 Objects in JavaScript can be broadly classified into 2 categories.

 1. Standard built-in objects
 1. Custom objects